zainfathoni/macOS-Initial-Setup/terminal.md

 <img width="1217" alt="Import GPG Key to GPG Keychain" src="https://user-images.githubusercontent.com/6315466/68503332-787d2100-025a-11ea-81fd-57fac6b0a2bc.png">
 </details>

-#### 4. If you performed above steps properly, when you're committing in Visual Studio Code for the first time, you will be prompted for a passphrase to unlock your OpenPGP secret key.
+#### 4. If you performed above steps properly, when you're committing in Visual Studio Code for the first time, you will be prompted for a passphrase to unlock your OpenPGP secret key

 Please make sure that you check ✅ **Save in Keychain** so that you don't need to enter the passphrase anymore in the future.